On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

 We say that $\cE$ has \bfind{independent defect} if

-where ``$\alpha >H_\cE$'' means that $\alpha >\beta$ for all $\beta\in H_\cE$ (and similarly for $<$ in place of $>$).
 If (\ref{indepdef}) holds, then we will write $H_\cE$ for $H$.
 If there is no such subgroup $H$, we will say that $\cE$ has \bfind{dependent defect}.
-If $vL=vK$ is archimedean (i.e., order isomorphic to a subgroup of $\R$), then condition (\ref{indepdef}) just means that $\Sigma_{\cE}$ consists of all positive elements in $vL$.
+If $vL=vK$ is archimedean (i.e., order isomorphic to a subgroup of $\R$), then condition (\ref{indepdef}) just means that $\Sigma_{\cE}$ consists of all positive elements in $vL$ and $vL$ has no smallest positive element.

-\pars It is shown in \cite{CP} that strong local monomialization holds along all valuations dominating germs of generically finite maps of characteristic zero varieties and germs of defectless generically finite maps of positive characteristic zero surfaces.
-An example is given there of a tower of two Artin-Schreier extensions with dependent defect for which strong local monomialization holds, leading to the question of whether strong local monomialization can hold in towers of Artin-Schreier extensions with independent defect.
-However, an example has recently been given in \cite{C2} of a tower of two independent Artin Schreier extensions in which strong local monomialization fails, showing that some aberrant behavior does occur in extensions with independent defect.

-\parm We define a nontrivially valued field $(K,v)$ to be a \bfind{deeply ramified field} if the following conditions hold: \sn {\bf (DRvg)} whenever $\Gamma_1\subsetneq\Gamma_2$ are convex subgroups of the value group $vK$, then $\Gamma_2/\Gamma_1$ is not isomorphic to $\Z$ (that is, no archimedean component of $vK$ is discrete); \sn {\bf (DRvr)} if $\chara Kv=p>0$, then the homomorphism

-is surjective, where $\cO_{\hat K}$ denotes the valuation ring of the completion $\hat K$ of $(K,v)$.
-In \cite{KuRz}, related classes of valued fields are introduced by weakening or strengthening condition (DRvg).

-\pars Take a valued field $(K,v)$ with valuation ring $\cO_K\,$.
-Choose any extension of $v$ to $K\sep$ and denote the valuation ring of $K\sep$ with respect to this extension by $\cO_{K\sep}\,$.
-According to \cite[Theorem 6.6.12]{GR}, conditions (DRvg) and (DRvr) hold if and only if

-where $\Omega_{B|A}$ denotes the module of relative differentials when $A$ is a ring and $B$ is an $A$-algebra.
-This does not depend on the chosen extension of the valuation from $K$ to $K\sep$.
-In \cite{GR}, equation (\ref{GRdefdr}) is used to define deeply ramified fields.
-However, we prefer to use conditions (DRvg) and (DRvr) for their definition because (DRvr) plays a crucial role in the definition of perfectoid fields.
-Note that by definition, perfectoid fields have rank $1$, meaning that their value groups admit an order preserving embedding in the ordered additive group of the reals.
-In this case, condition (DRvg) just says that the value group has no smallest element.
-Consequently, when using (DRvg) and (DRvr) for the definition of deeply ramified fields, it is immediately seen that every perfectoid field is a deeply ramified field.